ministryofjustice/moj-frontend/docs/components/carry-out-an-action/_overview.md

 ## Overview

 Use this pattern to help users carry out and confirm an action.

-Some actions can be carried out without the need for a confirmation screen.
-Other actions require a confirmation.
+Not all actions need a confirmation screen.

-A confirmation screen is needed when:
+A confirmation screen is needed when the:
-- the action cannot be undone (or not undone easily)
+- action cannot be undone (or not undone easily)
-- the consequences of the action need to be called out to the user
+- consequences of the action need to be called out to the user
-- the user may need to provide further information about the action
+- user may need to provide further information about the action

 The same action may need a confirmation in one service but not in another.
-This will depend on the user needs of the service.
+This depends on the user needs of the service.

 ### How to use

-Use a static heading because dynamic headings can have an unpredictable length.
+Use a static heading, becayse dynamic headings can have an unpredictable length.

 Show the important details to the user when asking them to confirm the action.
-This is to reeassure them that they have the correct thing.
+This is to reassure them that they have the correct thing.

 Use a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/) or [GOV.UK summary card](https://design-system.service.gov.uk/components/summary-list/#:~:text=Nunjucks-,Summary%20cards,-If%20you%E2%80%99re%20showing) to display the relevant details.